Breast Lift (Mastopexy) Sydney

 breast-lift-diagram-ptosis-550x300x

 You can also expect to have a detailed discussion with Dr Norris about how the operation is performed and where the incisions will be placed.
-At the end of this initial consultation, you should have a clear idea of what will be possible for you.
+At the end of this initial consultation, you should clearly know what will be possible for you.
 You will then be provided with a detailed quotation for surgery.

-If you decide to proceed with surgery, you will need to schedule a second consultation with Dr Norris.
-During the second appointment, a surgery date will be scheduled and Dr Norris will explain how you should prepare for your procedure to ensure the best outcome.
+If you decide to proceed with surgery, you must schedule a second consultation with Dr Norris.
+During the second appointment, a surgery date will be scheduled, and Dr Norris will explain how you should prepare for the procedure.

 How is a breast lift mastopexy performed?

-Your breast lift mastopexy procedure will always be performed in a fully accredited hospital.
-Prior to your surgery, Dr Norris will pay you one last visit and introduce you to the anaesthetist who will be administering your general anaesthetic.
-The entire procedure will last anywhere from 2 – 3 hours and may require an overnight stay in hospital – Dr Norris will advise you whether this will be the case during your consultation.
+The breast lift mastopexy procedure will always be performed in a fully accredited hospital.
+Before the surgery, Dr Norris will pay you one last visit and introduce you to the anaesthetist who will administer your general anaesthetic.
+The entire procedure will last anywhere from 2 – 3 hours and may require an overnight stay in the hospital – Dr Norris will advise you whether this will be the case during your consultation.

-There are several techniques that can be used to lift the breasts, which will affect where the scars will be present.
-Dr Norris has trained extensively in the use of short-scar techniques, which are aimed at minimising the amount and length of scars.
+Several techniques can be used to lift the breasts, which will affect where the scars will be present.
+Dr Norris has trained in using short-scar techniques.
 However, not all women have breasts that are suitable for a short scar technique.

 Breast-lift-techniquebreastlift

 In most instances, the incision will encircle the areola (periareolar scar) and pass downwards from the areola to the fold beneath the breast (vertical scar).
 This is commonly called a lollipop lift as it resembles a lollipop.
-In some cases, it is possible to only use a periareolar incision.
+In some cases, it is possible only to use a periareolar incision.
 In other cases, Dr Norris might need to perform a lift using an incision called an anchor.
-The associated scar for this procedure also travels underneath the breast in the mammary fold as well as around the areolar and down the breast.
+The associated scar from this procedure also travels underneath the breast in the mammary fold, around the areola, and down the breast.

 Dr Norris will take you through the various implant options during your consultation.
-Each implant type has its own pros and cons.
-It’s also important to choose the right size for your body shape and desired outcomes.
+Each implant type has its pros and cons.
+Choosing the right size for your body shape and goals is also important.

 At the end of the operation, a drain may be placed beneath each breast.
-If this is the case it will be removed the day after surgery.
-A dressing is also applied over the incisions and you will leave the hospital wearing your supportive surgical bra, which will help reduce swelling and aid in your recovery.
+If this happens, it will be removed the day after surgery.
+A dressing is also applied over the incisions, and you will leave the hospital wearing your supportive surgical bra, which will help reduce swelling and aid in your recovery.

 What happens after the surgery?

-• Most patients can go home on the same day as their surgery but in many instances, an overnight hospital stay will be necessary.
+• Most patients can go home on the same day as their surgery, but in many instances, an overnight hospital stay is necessary.

 • There is also a chance that you will still be slightly drowsy following the anaesthetic.